matburnham/skyrc-gsm015/responses.md

 # Response E - Unknown

+Response E seems to be sent at the end of the data

 | Element | Length | Example | Notes |
 |-|-|-|-|
 | Endpoint | 1 byte | 0x02 | |